William Roger Clemens

 - Born August 4, 1962 in Dayton, OH USA

 On August 19, 2010, Clemens was indicted on six counts of perjury for his 2008 testimony under oath, which was alleged to have contained a number of lies and misleading statements in order to obstruct the work of Congress.
-The trial began in Washington, DC on July 6, 2011, after the trial of Barry Bonds had found the latter guilty of one count of obstruction of justice, but could not come to an agreement on the charges of perjury leveled against Bonds.
-In prevision of the trial, the prosecutors revealed some of the evidence they had against Clemens on July 1st, including items of medical waste supplied by McNamee that were allegedly used to inject Clemens with PEDs.
+The trial began in Washington, DC on July 6, 2011, after the trial of Barry Bonds had found the latter guilty of one count of obstruction of justice, but could not come to an agreement on the charges of perjury leveled.
+In prevision of the trial, the prosecutors revealed some of the evidence they had against Clemens, including items of medical waste supplied by McNamee that were allegedly used to inject Clemens with PEDs.
 On July 13th, after jury selection had been completed, both sides presented their opening arguments.
 The trial was expected to revolve around the credibility of McNamee, who supplied much of the physical evidence and was the prosecution's key witness.
 Also slated to appear was convicted drug dealer Kirk Radomski, who claimed to have supplied some of the substances.
 For its part, the defense countered that "Clemens' only crime was having the poor judgment of staying connected with McNamee."
 His lawyers claimed that none of the allegations were founded and that the physical evidence was the result of tampering.
 Then, in an unexpected development, U.S. District Judge Reggie Walton declared a mistrial the next day, explaining that the prosecution had repeatedly ignored his directives regarding how evidence could be introduced to the jury.
 The defense thought the errors were deliberate and asked for the charges to be thrown out entirely, but Judge Walton instead ordered a new trial, which began on April 17, 2012.
 Highlights included testimony from Pettitte, who stated that he was "50-50 sure" about having a conversation with Clemens on PED use in the early 2000s, and incriminating testimony from McNamee, who swore that he had injected Clemens with illegal substances on numerous occasions, although the defense strategy was to discredit McNamee's character and reliability as a witness, something it managed to do quite successfully.
 On June 18th, Clemens was acquitted of all charges by the jury.

-Clemens returned to the world of baseball on August 20, 2012 by signing with the Sugar Land Skeeters in the Atlantic League.
-While the return to the field was portrayed as a one-time favor to Skeeters manager Gary Gaetti, a personal friend, there was also speculation that it could mark his eventual return to the major leagues in some capacity, now that he had put his legal issues behind him.
+Amid all the controversy, Clemens returned to the world of baseball on August 20, 2012 by signing with the Sugar Land Skeeters in the Atlantic League.
+While the return was portrayed as a one-time favor to Skeeters manager Gary Gaetti, a personal friend, there was also speculation that it could mark his eventual return to the major leagues in some capacity, now that he had put his legal issues behind him.
 Covering all the bases, the Houston Astros sent a scout to look him over, as well as teammate Scott Kazmir, just in case.
 He returned to the mound on August 25th, pitching 3 1/3 scoreless innings in a 1-0 win over the Bridgeport Bluefish before a sold-out home crowd.
 He showed good control and velocity and left the door open for more appearances with the team in the future, but a couple of days later, he stated that the outing had been a "one-time deal" and that for now, he was concentrating on his golf game, as he was playing the the World Amateur Handicap Championship.
-He then immediately reversed himself by announcing he would make another start for the Skeeters on September 7th.
+He immediately reversed himself by announcing he would make another start for the Skeeters on September 7th.
 That day, he pitched 4 2/3 scoreless innings in a 4-0 win over the Long Island Ducks.
-His son Koby started at catcher for the Skeeters, having signed a one-game contract with the team and allowing the father-son duo to play together for the first time.
-In 2013, Clemens went to spring training with the Houston Astros - but as a special instructor only.
+His son Koby Clemens started at catcher for the Skeeters, having signed a one-game contract with the team and allowing the father-son duo to play together for the first time.
+In 2013, Clemens went to spring training with the Houston Astros - as a special instructor only.

 - 11-time All-Star (1986, 1988, 1990-1992, 1997-1998, 2001 & 2003-2005)